SixLabors/docs/articles/imagesharp/index.md

 ImageSharp is a fully managed, cross-platform 2D graphics library for .NET.
 It provides a format-agnostic in-memory image model, a rich processing pipeline, flexible encoders and decoders, and low-level pixel APIs for advanced workloads.

+## License

+ImageSharp is licensed under the terms of the [Six Labors Split License, Version 1.0](https://github.com/SixLabors/ImageSharp/blob/main/LICENSE).
+See https://sixlabors.com/pricing for commercial licensing details.

+>[!IMPORTANT]
+>Starting with ImageSharp 4.0.0, projects that directly depend on ImageSharp require a `sixlabors.lic` file to compile.
+By default, place the file next to your project file, or set `SixLaborsLicenseFile` in your project or shared props file to point to a central location.
+This enforcement applies to direct dependencies only.
+See [License Enforcement Changes and a New Subscription Tier](https://sixlabors.com/posts/licence-enforcement-changes/) for details.

 ## Install ImageSharp

 ImageSharp is distributed on [NuGet](https://www.nuget.org/packages/SixLabors.ImageSharp) with preview and nightly builds available on [Feedz](https://f.feedz.io/sixlabors/sixlabors/nuget/index.json).